 All holidays listed below are the observed date, not the actual date.
 For example, if Christmas Day falls on a weekend many stock exchanges will close on the Friday before or the Monday after.
 Exchanges sometimes close multiple days for a holiday or have modified hours instead of fully closing.

-When is the Next New York Stock Exchange Holiday?The next New York Stock Exchange holiday is Good Friday and will be observed on April 10, 2020 which is 1 week from now.
+When is the Next New York Stock Exchange Holiday?The next New York Stock Exchange holiday is Labor Day and will be observed on September 7, 2020 which is 1 month from now.

 List of 2013 New York Stock Exchange Market Holidays (12)